sunshineagoo17/nextstream/README.md

 - **JWT Auth**:
     - Initially, all API requests will use a fake user with ID 1.
     - JWT authentication will be added after the core features are implemented.
-    - Store JWT in localStorage and remove it on logout.
+    - Store JWT in cookies and remove it on logout.
     - Use JWT for user-specific actions like scheduling and recommendations.
     - Add states for logged-in users to show different UI elements as specified in the mockups.